The Brotherhood of Satan

-The Brotherhood of Satan is a 1971 American supernatural horror film directed by Bernard McEveety, written by L. Q. Jones, and starring Jones, Alvy Moore, Strother Martin, and Ahna Capri.
-It follows a man who, while traveling through the American Southwest with his young daughter and girlfriend, encounter a small town where a coven of Satanists are kidnapping the local children to transfer their souls into their bodies.
+The Brotherhood of Satan is a 1971 American supernatural horror film directed by Bernard McEveety, produced by L. Q. Jones and Alvy Moore, and starring Jones, Strother Martin, Charles Bateman, Ahna Capri, and Geri Reischl.
+Its plot follows Ben Holden, a widower who, while traveling through the American Southwest with his young daughter K. T. and girlfriend Nicky, arrive in a small California town where a coven of Satanist witches are kidnapping the local children with the intent of transferring their own souls into the children's bodies as a means of achieving immortality.

+Filming for The Brotherhood of Satan took place in New Mexico and California.
+The film premiered at the Colonial Theatre in Harrisburg, Pennsylvania, on April 21, 1971, before receiving a wide theatrical release by Columbia Pictures on August 6, 1971.

 Plot

-Widowed Ben Holden, his young daughter, K. T., and his glamorous girlfriend, Nicky, are on a road trip through the American Southwest.
+Widowed Ben Holden, his young daughter K. T., and his girlfriend Nicky, are on a road trip through the California desert.
 On a sharp corner along the highway, they spot a smoldering demolished car along with what appears to be human remains.
 Ben quickly drives to the nearest town of Hillsboro to report the incident, but upon arriving, is attacked by the town sheriff, Pete, while the town residents hide in their homes and observe the scene.
 Pete releases Ben, and the family flee.

 Unbeknownst to Ben, the town is on edge because 26 of its residents have met violent deaths in the past three days, and numerous children have disappeared.
-Pete, his deputy Tobey, and the town physician, Dr. Duncan, travel to the wreckage.
-They find that the two adult drivers were killed, but that their young son, Timmy—also a resident of Hillsboro—is nowhere to be found.
-Meanwhile, as Ben flees Hillsboro, he is startled by a young girl who appears in the road, and crashes his car.
+Pete, his deputy Tobey, and the town physician, Dr. Duncan, travel to the wreckage along the highway.
+They find that the two adult drivers were killed, and that their young son, Timmy—also a resident of Hillsboro—is missing.
+Ben, fleeing Hillsboro, is startled by a young girl who appears in the road, and crashes his car.
 With nowhere to go, he, Nicky, and K. T. head back toward Hillsboro on foot.

 That night, resident Ed Meadows and his wife, Mildred, are inexplicably killed in their home after one of their daughter's dolls apparently comes to life.
-Meanwhile, at the abandoned Barry house overlooking the town, Dr. Duncan gathers in a secret room with numerous elderly residents—they are in fact a coven of witches who worship Satan, and Dr. Duncan is their leader.
-During their ceremony, the elders marvel at numerous children who stand entranced on pedestals, vessels into which the witches plan to transfer their souls.
+Meanwhile, at the abandoned Barry house overlooking the town, Dr. Duncan gathers in a secret room with the elderly residents of the town.
+The elders are in fact a coven of witches who worship Satan, and Dr. Duncan is their leader.
+During their ceremony, numerous children stand entranced on pedestals, vessels into which the witches plan to transfer their souls.
 Shortly after, Ed's son Stuart, and daughter, Phyllis, join a group of children outside their home, who escort them to the Barry house.